A scikit-based Python environment for performing multi-label classification: The scikit-multilearn library

-\texttt{Scikit-multilearn} is hosted on Github and managed via the fork and pull-request paradigm.
-Both user and developer documentation is available at \url{http://scikit.ml/docs}.
+Scikit-multilearn is hosted on Github and managed via the fork and pull-request paradigm.
+Both user and developer documentation is available at \url{http://scikit.ml/}.
+After 4 years of development, in July 2018, the library has reached a stable 0.1.0 release.
+The newest version - 0.2.0 - was released in December 2018.
 The code is released under BSD licence using Github and releases are available via PyPi.
-Implementation follows PEP8 and is maintained with a high level of test coverage.
-Development is managed on the Github repository \texttt{scikit-multilearn}\footnote{\url{https://github.com/scikit-multilearn/scikit-multilearn}} with an accompanying discussion group \texttt{scikit-multilearn-dev}\footnote{\url{https://groups.google.com/d/forum/scikit-multilearn-dev}}.
+Implementation follows PEP8 and is maintained with a high level of test coverage (82\% for the 0.2.0 release).
+The development undergoes continuous integration on Windows, Ubuntu Linux and MacOS X, with Python 2.7 and Python 3.3.
+At the moment of the 0.2.0 release scikit-multilearn has been starred 242 times and forked 72 times.
+Development is managed on the Github repository \texttt{scikit-multilearn}\footnote{\url{https://github.com/scikit-multilearn/scikit-multilearn}} and is accompanied with communication and discussion in the slack channel\footnote{\url{https://scikit-ml.slack.com}}.
+All commits undergo continuous testing on Windows, Ubuntu and MacOSX, both under Python 2.7 and 3.3.
+The library also has its tag\footnote{\url{https://stackoverflow.com/tags/scikit-multilearn/info}} on StackOverflow.